E3SM-Project/polaris/docs/users_guide/quick_start.md

 See {ref}`dev-polaris-list` for more information.

-To set up a particular test case, you can either use the full path of the test case:
+To set up a particular task, you can either use the full path of the
+task:

 ```bash
 polaris setup -t ocean/global_ocean/QU240/mesh -w <workdir> -p <component_path>
 ```

 or you can replace the `-t` flag with the simple shortcut: `-n 15`.
-You can set up several test cases at once by passing test numbers separated by
+You can set up several tasks at once by passing test numbers separated by
 spaces: `-n 15 16 17`.
 See {ref}`dev-polaris-setup` for more details.

 Here, `<workdir>` is a path, usually to your scratch space.
 For example, on